sslotsky/violet-paginator-docs/single_list_configuration.md

 You might want to override some defaults for a specific list rather than for all lists.
 For example, it may be the case that each endpoint that returns a list has a different property name to contain the results.

 ## Using Component Props

-To demonstrate, let's use the example from our [Quick Tutorial](introduction.md), but this time we'll tell `violet-paginator` that our results are contained in the `recipes` field of the server response:
+To demonstrate, let's modify the example from our [Quick Tutorial](introduction.md).
+We'll tell `violet-paginator` to look for our results within the `recipes` field of the server response:

 ```javascript
   const config = {